aritraroy24/python_projects/emails-numbers_from_contacts/README.md

 # :small_orange_diamond: token.pickle :memo:
 All the details will be saved in ***```token.pickle```*** file and no further retrieving will be occurred if there is no change.
 # :small_orange_diamond: ccontact.py :ledger:
+### Simple program for retrieving contact details from Google Contacts using Gmail API :bust_in_silhouette: :e-mail: :calling: